Imam As'ari: Career

-Imam was nominated for ambassador to Ecuador in July 2025.
-After passing an assessment by the House of Representative's first commission on 6 July, his nomination was approved in a session on 8 July 2025.
-He was installed on 25 August 2025.
+Imam was nominated for Ambassador to Ecuador in July 2025.
+After passing fit and proper test by the House of Representative's First Commission on 6 July, his nomination was approved in a session on 8 July 2025.
+He was installed on 25 August 2025 and arrived in Quito on 2 January 2026.
+He received his duties as Ambassador from the Chargé d'affaires ad Interim Dedy Eka Januardi four days after his arrival.

+On 26 January 2026, he formally presented his Letter of Credential to the President of the Republic of Ecuador, Daniel Noboa, at the Carondelet Presidential Palace in Quito, marking the official commencement of his mandate as Ambassador of the Republic of Indonesia to Ecuador.
+The ceremony was attended by Ecuador's Minister of Foreign Affairs and Human Mobility, Gabriela Sommerfeld.

 Personal life

-Imam is married to Novianti As'ari and has two children.
+Imam is married to Novianti As'ari and has two children, son and daughter.